Art At Work

 Visual Journaling

-1. Use a diary, daily planner or sketchbook and record your daily experiences as text, image, doodles, cut-outs etc.
+Use a diary or daily planner to record your daily experiences using text, image, doodles, cut-outs etc.

-2. Include affirmations, quotes, poems, statements of gratitude or notes that have meaning for you.
+Include affirmations, quotes, poems, or notes that have meaning for you.

-3. Each day reflect on the images and texts used to capture your experience and visualise an ideal experience.
+Each day reflect your actual experience and visualise an ideal experience.

 Free Drawing

-1. Get a sheet of paper or board, tape it to desk or table and get a pen, pencil, marker or colour pencils.
+Get a sheet of paper, tape it to desk or table.

-2. Then using the drawing tool, allow your hand to guide you while creating art without actively thinking or making plans of what to draw.
+Use the pen or pencil to draw without actively thinking or making plans of what to draw.

-3. You can shade in the spaces and as you go with the flow.
+Colour in the spaces with markers or highlighters as you go with the flow.

 Found Art Collage

-1. Collect and cut out images, illustrations, texts from newspapers, magazines, printouts etc. that appeals to you
+Collect and cut out images, texts from newspapers, printouts etc. that appeals to you.

-2. Use glue to stick together collage of these pieces that speak to your experience
+Use glue to stick together collage of these pieces that speak to your experience on the sheet of paper.

 Simple Shapes Cut Out